 In Athol’s books, life doesn’t end up wrapped in a neat little bundle with everyone happy and living perfect lives.
 Because life isn’t perfect.
 Even though the story of our lives ends up in perfection for those who know the Lord, the journey is anything but smooth.
 Life has pain; disappointment often rules the day; the struggle of loss is very real.

-I am out of the savior business, so when I feel the urge to step in and “fix” something, I breathe the prayer Riley prayed when the struggle overwhelmed him, “Rescue me.”
+I struggle daily to stay out of the savior business–sometimes I’m successful at this, and other days I get in the way of the Lord.
+When I do feel the urge to step in and “fix” something, I breathe the prayer Riley prayed when the struggle overwhelmed him–“Rescue me.”
 The cure is not in the quick fix–not for me nor those I love.
 The cure is something we must work out in the trenches of life, through the grace and help of God.
-When I feel the urge to step in and “fix” a situation, I am learning to pray, “Rescue me.”
+When I feel that urge to step in and “fix” a situation, I am learning to pray and then back away.
 As Riley said, “The Lord alone is our cure.”